Please contact the Scholarship Committee at email@example.com for any questions about Undergraduate Continuing Student Scholarships.

-To be eligible for an Undergraduate Scholarship, students must:
+To be eligible for an Undergraduate Scholarship, a student must:

-All students applying for a Continuing Student Scholarship in the following semester must be currently enrolled full-time (i.e., at least 12 credit hours in Spring and Fall or 9 credit hours in Summer), but students on Leave of Absence (or taking the Summer off, which is viewed as a de facto one-semester LOA) are eligible to apply for Undergraduate Program Continuing Student Scholarships if they meet the requirements for application in the semester immediately prior to the beginning of their LOA.
-Students in their first semester at TUJ will not be eligible to apply.
+Also, students applying for a Continuing Student Scholarship in the following semester must be currently enrolled full-time (i.e., at least 12 credit hours in Spring and Fall or 9 credit hours in Summer), but students on Leave of Absence (or taking the summer off, which is viewed as a de facto one-semester LOA) are eligible to apply for Undergraduate Continuing Student Scholarships if they meet the requirements for application in the semester immediately prior to the beginning of their LOA..

 In order to apply for a scholarship